FuzzLLM: A Novel and Universal Fuzzing Framework for Proactively Discovering Jailbreak Vulnerabilities in Large Language Models: Conclusion

 \section{Conclusion}

-This paper presents FuzzLLM, a novel and universal framework that leverages fuzzing to proactively discover jailbreak vulnerabilities in Large Language Models (LLMs).
-Utilizing templates to combing jailbreak constraints and prohibited questions, we facilitate the automatic and directed random generation of jailbreak prompts.
-Our approach employs three generalized base classes that can be integrated into potent combo attacks, broadening the scope of vulnerability discovery.
-Extensive experiments validate FuzzLLM's efficiency and efficacy across diverse LLMs.
+In this work, we introduce FuzzLLM, a novel and universal framework that adeptly utilizes fuzzing techniques to proactively unearth jailbreak vulnerabilities in Large Language Models (LLMs).
+By ingeniously leveraging templates that merge jailbreak constraints with prohibited questions, our method simplifies the process of automatically and purposefully generating jailbreak prompts.
+At the heart of our strategy are three versatile base classes, designed to be combined into powerful combo attacks, thereby expanding the horizon of potential vulnerabilities detected.
+A series of comprehensive experiments stands testament to FuzzLLM’s remarkable efficiency and effectiveness across a range of LLMs.